csvpath/csvpath/docs/functions/line.md

 - A line must have either an age or a date of birth
 - An email must have an `@` sign.

-Because `match-mode` is set to `no-matches`, if a line doesn't match this description it will be returned as we iterate through the CSV file.
+Because `return-mode` is set to `no-matches`, if a line doesn't match this description it will be returned as we iterate through the CSV file.

 ```bash
     ~ name: line definition with gaps ~